terencetaothucb/symmetric-bipolar-perturbations/README.md

 If data are distributed separately from GitHub, they should be unpacked and placed into the folder structure above before running the code.

+For clarity, the released repository dataset currently contains 709 batteries in total, including 36 batteries with `SOH > 1`.
+The model experiments and the manuscript analyses use the 673 batteries with `SOH <= 1`.

 ## 5. Code Availability

 All code needed for the current processing and modeling workflow is included in this repository under: